ouidane/electro-atlas/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](backend/LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions, suggestions, or support, please contact [your-email@example.com].
+For questions, suggestions, or support, please contact [ouidanezakaria@gmail.com].

 ---